You’re closer than you think to a career in tech. Our grads have launched rewarding new careers — you can too.View Our Jobs Report

 Flatiron School’s Cybersecurity Engineering

 The cyber security engineering program offered by Flatiron School can be completed in as little as 15 weeks.
 It is designed for students with a technical background to help start a career in cyber security engineering and launch you into the forefront of global tech growth.

-This program is offered in NYC and D.C.
+This program is offered in person and online.
 As mentioned earlier, this program is more technical than the analytics course and is more in line with pen testers.

 Are cyber security bootcamps worth it?

 Cyber security bootcamps are worth it if you want to change your career and are willing to work hard.
 Bootcamps are expensive, but many of the best bootcamps offer tuition flexibility and different payment options.